sabyrzhan/learning-progress/pages/Design Patterns.md

 			- **Sender**: the owner of the command that initiates the command operation.
 It does not know any specific implementation and operates using only command contract.
 			- **Receiver**: delegated service that perform the main business logic.
 Mostly the command wraps the operation of the receiver, since by itself command does not perform any business operations.
 			- **Client**: the creator of the concrete command.
 Client is the only who configures the relationships between command and sender/receiver and  who knows about concrete commands and manages them.
+	- ### Iterator Pattern
+		- **Problem**
+		  Sometimes just looping over the objects might not be enough.
+Instead you want to delegate looping to other object that could manage internal state.
+For example, there might be a case that while looping over the collection you want to remove the element and keep looping or replace the object in a slice.
+Or even you would want to allow concurrent modification of the slice or maps while looping it.
+		- **Solution**
+		  You can utilize so called iterator pattern that facilitates looping and changing the collection objects.
+Separate object which is called an iterator will be responsible for looping over it and manage internal state.
+By using current value you can access the current value of iterator.
+Iterator also provides the end of the loop or flag to identify is there a next value.